Alerovere/CoastSat.Venice/README.md

 ## 1. Installation<a name="introduction"></a>

 <details>
-<summary><strong>1.1 Create an environment with Mamba/Anaconda:</strong></summary>
+<summary><strong>1.1 Create an environment with Anaconda:</strong></summary>

-To run the toolbox you first need to install the required Python packages in an environment.You can do this with **Anaconda** or with **Mamba**.
-It is highly recommended to use Mamba.
-Go to https://github.com/conda-forge/miniforge and download Miniforge for your operating system.
+To run the toolbox you first need to install the required Python packages in an environment.You can do this with **Anaconda** .

-Once you have it installed on your PC, open the Miniforge Prompt (in Mac and Linux, open a terminal window) and run the following commands to install the `coastsat` environment:
+Once you have it installed on your PC, open the Miniforge Prompt (in Mac and Linux, open a terminal window) and run the following commands (one by one) to install the `coastsat` environment:

 ```
-mamba create -n coastsat
+conda create -n coastsatVenice
-mamba activate coastsat
+conda activate coastsatVenice
-mamba install geopandas -y
+conda install geopandas -y
-mamba install earthengine-api scikit-image matplotlib astropy notebook -y
+conda install scikit-image matplotlib astropy notebook -y
+pip install earthengine-api
 pip install pyqt5 imageio-ffmpeg
-mamba install pyfes -y
+conda install -c conda-forge pytmd
 ```

-All the required packages have now been installed and are self-contained in an environment called `coastsat`.
+All the required packages have now been installed and are self-contained in an environment called `coastsatVenice`.
 Always make sure that the environment is activated with:

 ```
-mamba activate coastsat
+conda activate coastsat
 ```

-To confirm that you have successfully activated CoastSat, your terminal command line prompt should now start with `(coastsat)`.
+To confirm that you have successfully activated CoastSat, your terminal command line prompt should now start with `(coastsatVenice)`.

 :warning: **In case errors are raised** :warning:: clean things up with the following command before attempting to install `coastsat` again:
 ```
-mamba clean --all
+conda clean --all
-mamba update conda
+conda update conda
 ```
-If you are more used to **Anaconda** you can run the same commands in the Anaconda Prompt by replacing `mamba` with `conda`.

 If any problems with the installation, raise an issue.
 </details>